Chronic Recurrent Multifocal Osteomyelitis (CRMO) Program

 - Some of these medicines can weaken the immune system, so we keep a close watch for fever and signs of infection.

 - Your child will need to take medicine long enough to protect their bones and growth.
 How long depends on the severity and which bones are affected.
-For most children, we recommend medicine for 1 to 2 years to prevent flare-ups and problems common to CRMO.
+For most children, we recommend medicine for 1 to 2 years to prevent flare-ups and problems seen when CRMO is not well treated.

 - If your child stops medicine too soon, they may have pain or inflammation in more bones.
-Even if it does not cause pain, untreated inflammation will lead to poor growth.
-It may damage the growth plate, which can cause 1 leg to be shorter than the other.
+CRMO may damage the growth plate, which can cause 1 leg to be shorter than the other.
+Inflammation in the spine can be dangerous if the bone collapses.
+Not all children experience pain in the spine or in other areas of the body.
+Poorly treated CRMO can also lead to uncontrolled inflammation, which can lead to poor growth.

 - We use whole-body MRI scans to check if treatment is working to heal active bone lesions and prevent new ones.

-- How often we recommend MRIs depends on how well your child’s bones have healed and how sure the doctor is that inflammation is not returning.
+- How often we recommend MRIs depends on how well your child’s bones have healed and the likelihood of the inflammation returning.

 - Before deciding if it’s safe to stop or reduce medicine, we will use an MRI to look for any areas of inflammation.